How COVID-19 can be ‘toxic’ for people in recovery

 “Addiction doesn’t just disappear because other challenges come along.”

 Long before the added stress of the pandemic, more than a quarter of Americans binged on alcohol (defined as four drinks for a woman or five for a man in the span of two hours) at least monthly, according to a 2018 survey cited by the National Institute for Alcohol Abuse and Alcoholism.
 A total of 14.4 million U.S. adults live with alcohol use disorder.
-Roughly 90,000 people die from alcohol-related illness or accidents each year in the United States, making alcohol the third-leading cause of preventable death in the country.
+Roughly 90,000 people die from alcohol-related illnesses or accidents each year in the United States, making alcohol the third-leading cause of preventable death in the country.
 But while cities and states tally known deaths from COVID-19 on a daily basis, it will be months before federal statisticians and epidemiologists have the data to know how the pandemic may have influenced deaths from alcohol.

 How opioids strained public health before COVID-19